Jewish students ‘faced hostile culture’ in National Union of Students

 It added its priority would be to “take forward” the recommendations of the review and be transparent in reporting its progress.

-But he added that it marked the third major review of the NUS’ relations with Jewish students in the past two decades.
+He added that it marked the third major review of the NUS’ relations with Jewish students in the past two decades, indicating the longevity of the problem.

 “Whatever their merits, those reports failed to overcome the personnel and institutional problems that have plagued NUS, with Jewish students bearing the impact,” Mr Falter said.